madhu102938/MNIST-in-cpp/README.md

 # MNIST-in-cpp
 Handwritten digit recognition with c++

+`Matrix.cpp` contains Matrix operations and other utiliy functions
+`Neural_network.cpp` contains `main` function which has training loop